David-Mawer/LINQ2DB-MVC-Core-5/README.md

 # Instructions

  1. Clone or download the project.
- 2. Run the "Create Database" script on you local SQL Server instance.
+ 2. Run the "Create Database" script on you local SQL Server  ("20200415 Create MVC Linq2DB Template Tables.sql").
  3. Edit appsettings.json to point to the same server instance where you created the database.
  The project should now run (if the database connections are correctly set-up) .

  4. After confirming that the project runs, you can edit the T4 generation file `DB\LinqDB.tt` to point to the new database.
+ 5. (Make sure that you edit the connectionString at the end of "LinqDB.tt" to point at your database location)
- 5. Now you can continue with the Angular - API project developing whatever you had in mind in the first place (See Startup.cs and DemoController for tips on accessing the database).
+ 6. Now you can continue with the Angular - API project developing whatever you had in mind in the first place (See Startup.cs and DemoController for tips on accessing the database).